 Given the size of micro-cap companies, if managed well, they have the potential to grow, but that takes time.
 As an investor, it is better if you have a long-term investment horizon.
 This means you should be willing to invest for longer than seven years.
 One major risk factor is the company’s liquidity.
 Most of these companies are illiquid and fund manager have to avoid concentrated exposure.
 With such high risk, the returns are of an equally high nature.
 When investing in these funds, it is important to be mindful of your own risk tolerance.

 5. Why are Micro-Cap Funds Closed Ended?

 As the micro-cap companies are smaller than even small-cap companies, fund managers prefer close ended micro-cap funds.
 In fact, barring for one or two exceptions, all micro-cap funds are close-ended.
 This helps to restrict the cash influx and outflows, which further enables asset managers to take long-standing decisions.
-Another reason why this fund is closed-ended is also because of the illiquid nature of these funds.
-Higher exposure of these funds would leave them vulnerable to sudden market volatility which could then lead to panic redemption by investors.
+Another reason why this fund is closed-ended is also that of the illiquid nature of these funds.
+Higher exposure to these funds would leave them vulnerable to sudden market volatility which could then lead to panic redemption by investors.

 6. Considerations for investing in micro-cap funds